microsoft/UVAtlas/README.md

   * Use the enum type instead of ``DWORD`` if building up flags values locally with bitmask operations.
 For example, ``UVATLAS options = UVATLAS_DEFAULT; if (...) options |= UVATLAS_GEODESIC_FAST;``

-* The UWP projects and the VS 2019 Win10 classic desktop project include configurations for the ARM64 platform.
-These require VS 2017 (15.9 update) or VS 2019 to build, with the ARM64 toolset installed.
+* The UWP projects and the Win10 classic desktop project include configurations for the ARM64 platform.
+These require VS 2017 (15.9 update) or later to build, with the ARM64 toolset installed.

 ## Contributing